iron-canuck/iron_cipher_mk1/README.md

 1. **Launch the app**: `python ui.py`
 2. **Enter a word** in the "Encrypt" tab.
 Watch it get encrypted.
 3. **Switch over to "Decrypt"** to reverse it and get the original word back.
+4. **Switch to the "Decode" tab**.
+Enter the key in JSON format and a word to decode it—because sometimes you need to decode something other than what you’ve encrypted.

 ## Creative Uses for Iron Cipher Mark I

 - **Teach Cryptography**: Break it down, show how simple ciphers work.
 Bonus points for using it to explain data security.